Guidelines for supervisors

 The style of supervision and feedback should be underpinned by consistent processes within your law practice but flexible enough to be tailored towards the supervisee.
 You should make efforts to understand what style of supervision will suit the supervisee and supervise accordingly.
 Doing so minimises risk to the law practice, ensures the supervision is effective and that the supervisee receives solid training.

 You play a vital role in contributing to the supervisee’s psychological wellbeing.
-The Board encourages supervisors and law practices to acknowledge this role and consider implementing the Tristan Jepson Memorial Foundation’s Workplace Wellbeing: Best Practice Guidelines for the Legal Profession (2.26MB PDF).
+The Board encourages supervisors and law practices to acknowledge this role and consider implementing the Minds Count Foundation (formerly the Tristan Jepson Memorial Foundation) Workplace Wellbeing: Best Practice Guidelines for the Legal Profession (2.26MB PDF).

 A practice culture where the supervisee feels they can admit to a mistake is vital.
 You should work to build a relationship where the supervisee can bring issues, including mistakes, to your attention.
 The importance of your relationship with the supervisee cannot be overstated.